-I am a self-taught photographer and began experimenting with light and its effects on light sensitive media when I was given a Kodak Brownie Starlet camera when I was around 10.
-Since then I have had a number of cameras, with my last film camera being an Olympus OM-4 SLR.
+Michael is a self-taught photographer and began experimenting with light and its effects on light sensitive media when given a Kodak Brownie Starlet camera around ten years old.
+Since then he has had a number of cameras, the last film camera being an Olympus OM-4 SLR.

-Early influences on my photography came mainly from books by/on Ansel Adams, Edward Weston, Minor White, Olegas Truchanas, Peter Dombrovskis, Wolfgang Sievers, and exhibitions of photographs by Australian Photographers.
+Early influences on Michael’s photography came mainly from books by/on Ansel Adams, Edward Weston, Minor White, Olegas Truchanas, Peter Dombrovskis, Wolfgang Sievers, and exhibitions of photographs by Australian photographers.

-While I have always had an interest in natural history and my photography started out with this type of emphasis it has moved on from merely recording the natural, and man-made environment to using the form, arrangement, and the interplay of light within the image to convey my emotions at the time of capture.
-I start with a full ‘canvas’ and seek to de-clutter it using the right vantage point and lighting.
+While Michael always had an interest in natural history and his photography started out with this type of emphasis, it has moved on from merely recording the natural, and man-made environment to using the form, arrangement, and the interplay of light within the image to convey emotions at the time of capture.
+He starts with a full ‘canvas’ and seeks to de-clutter it using the right vantage point and lighting.

-My photography ranges from architectural/industrial through to images inspired by the natural world, and ranges from Broad Landscapes to Details within Landscapes, with patterns and textures playing a large part in my images.
+Photography subjects range from architectural/industrial through to images inspired by the natural world, and encompass broad landscapes to fine details within landscapes, with patterns and textures playing a large part in the images.

-My workflow involves using Lightroom to both import my images as Digital Negatives (DNG), and then to edit them non-destructively.
-Once the image is ready for outputting I export it to Photoshop as a TIFF file, keeping all the Lightroom adjustments.
-If an image requires further editing not possible in Lightroom I will then use Photoshop for final editing before preparing it for printing, projection, or, the web.
+Michael’s workflow involves using Lightroom to both import images as Digital Negatives (DNG), and then to edit them non-destructively.
+Once the image is ready for outputting it is exported to Photoshop as a TIFF file, keeping all the Lightroom adjustments.
+If an image requires further editing not possible in Lightroom, Photoshop will be used for the final editing before preparing it for printing, projection, or the web.

-Recently I have also been combining a number of images, and/or using other editing processes to create another reality.
-These are identified as such and are distinct from my other images.
+Recently Michael has also been combining a number of images, and/or using other editing processes to create another reality.
+These are identified as such and are distinct from other images.

-When printing I use archival quality photographic papers and Epson UltraChrome HD Pigment Inks.
+When printing, archival quality photographic papers and Epson UltraChrome HD Pigment Inks are used.